 Before you can start braiding your hair, you need to understand what a French braid is.
 Also, it’s essential to know the difference between French and Dutch braids as the two styles are similar and often confused.
 To create both French and Dutch braids, you use three sections of hair, gradually adding more to each section each time you move it to the middle.
 However, a Dutch version works as an inside-out or reverse French braid.
-With a French braid, you weave the outer sections over the top of the centre section, but with a Dutch braid, you twist them underneath the centre strands.
+With a French braid, you weave the outer sections over the top of the center section, but with a Dutch braid, you twist them underneath the center strands.
 The result is that the Dutch braid stands out more than the softer appearance of the traditional French braid.

 French Braid Hairstyles

 What could be better than a single French braid?
 How about two?
 While double French braids may have been a look you wore back in your early school days, don’t rule it out as something to try today.
 The lovely style is seriously on-trend right now and perfect for casual occasions.
 Just make sure you part and section your hair carefully when creating this look.
 While French braids aren’t hard to do, they can be challenging to make even, so take your time to do them right.
 If you’re after an edgier take on double French braids, you can consider opting for double Dutch braids, which are also known as boxer braids, instead.

 For a cute and youthful take on the French braid hairstyle, you should consider rocking French braid pigtails.
 To create the look, start by creating a middle part.
 Then, French braid each side back to the nape of your neck.
 Instead of plaiting the rest, tie off your hair into two pigtails.
 The result will be a fun and stylish look that’s perfect for weekend outings, concerts, and more.
 Best of all, this style can work with a range of hair lengths.
 So, whether you’re rocking a lob or long flowing locks, you’ll be able to achieve this chic look.